 Mara supports a number of parameters which can be appended to the page URL, and which cause specific changes to the way in which the page is handled.
 These can be used in permanent links, but they are typically aimed at developers, as a quick way of testing changes without altering the default setup.

 This will cause the theme for this page to be loaded from a different subdirectory in the theme collection.
-As of v3.1 this change is now 'sticky' and will last for the current browser session, or until another ?theme= parameter is encountered.
+This change is 'sticky' and will last for the current browser session, or until another ?theme= parameter is encountered.
 This overrides the 'theme=' setting in siteini.php.
 Note that by design it cannot override any 'cms_theme' meta tag in the page head, therefore some pages may still display with a hardcoded theme setting.
 A value of '?theme=default' will clear the user theme selection.